 During the past 7 years the SA Bachelor & Bachelorette competition has raised awareness, products and services and funds in excess of R800 000 for various charities.
 NGO’s supported thus far include: Jacaranda and Louis Botha Children’s Homes, Berg-en-Dal, Foodbank SA, Amadea Safe house, Cansa and their TLC Homes and CHOC.

 We are extremely proud of what we have accomplished with the competition since 2011.
 Thousands of entries, hundreds of finalists, more than 20 judges, more than 150 charity events, hundreds of media publications, television coverage, live-streaming at our Gala events and 12 winners later, it was time for a change.
 Business today is characterised by relentless change.
 To stay competitive, companies must continually grow and evolve in order to stay relevant, innovative, and fresh.
 We define growth as an increase in the scope of activities and/or renewal of capabilities.
 The biggest reason for the competition evolving is to remain a competition unique in South Africa.

 Next year the biggest change to the competition will be that EVERYONE aged 18 and up will be eligible for entry.
 It will be open for anyone who wants to do their bit for charity, regardless of marital status, gender, race or sexual orientation.
-All ages 18 and up, male or female, single or married, gay or straight, black or white, can compete to become the HUMANITARIAN of the Year.
+All ages 18 and up will be able to compete for the HUMANITARIAN of the Year title.

 Entries for 2018 will open in March next year.
 Join our social media pages to stay updated.